 - Presenters of Excellence Awards

-Their selfless acts of sharing, guiding, supporting and inspiring other members and growing the industry embody the spirit of John Nevin, the founder of Professional Speakers.
+Their selfless acts of sharing, guiding, supporting and inspiring other members and growing the industry embody the spirit of John Nevin, the founder of Professional Speakers Australia, formerly known as National Speakers Association of Australia.
 Their commitment to excellence as a professional speaker provides a role model for us all.

 A few words from David Penglase, CSP on receiving the Nevin Award in 2008.